Karam Natour: Biography

-Karam Natour was born in Nazareth, Israel in 1992, and was raised in Shefa-'Amr, Israel.
+Natour was born in Nazareth, Israel in 1992, and was raised in Shefa-'Amr, Israel.
 He studied in Bezalel Academy of Art and Design, receiving BFA in 2015 and MFA in 2017.
 Natour started to teach in Bezalel Academy of Art and Design from 2018.

 His works have been exhibited in various museums and venues including Tel Aviv Museum of Art (Israel), Israel Museum (Israel), Kunstmuseum Bochum (Germany), Triumph Gallery (Moscow), Haifa Museum of Art (Israel), and solo shows at Sommer Contemporary Art (Zurich), CCA Tel Aviv-Yafo (Israel), Umm al-Fahm Art Gallery (Israel), Rosenfeld Gallery (Israel), and Hulu Split Gallery (Croatia).

 Natour has received various awards including the 2020 Wolf Foundation’s Kiefer Prize for Young Artists and the 2019 Young Artist Award from the Ministry of Science, Culture and Sport.
 In 2020 Natour was chosen for Forbes 30 Under 30 list.

 In 2022 he moved to live and work in Milan, Italy.

 Work

 The main protagonist in Natour’s video works and drawings is his own figure, which he takes on historic, cultural, and social journeys.
 Natour’s drawings are digital illustrations that usually start from a still photo or video on which he traces the image with a digital pen.
 In his drawing practice, Natour is led by different “others” —or as the artist calls them “entities”— which function as spiritual muses.
 Natour sees these “entities” as co-creators.
 The body’s corporal presence is a recurring motif in Natour’s works, which highlights the allegorical associations involving the existence of the body.
 In his different drawings, Natour often touches on the figure of the artist with a tongue in cheek approach, humor, and cynicism.
 In his works, there is an internal conflict with and in relation to art, jokes that build on traditional artistic iconography, and a dialogue with other artworks which lies between ironic ridicule to homage that mediates the language, politics, and even art in a new manner.
 Natour exposes the distortion and powerlessness found in structured systems of information imposed by the hegemonic mechanisms.